 Accounts receivable are reported at the amount management expects to collect on balances outstanding at year end.
 Management estimates the allowance for doubtful accounts based on historical collections together with a review of the current status of the existing accounts receivable.
-The allowance for uncollectible accounts receivable as of December 31, 2016, is \$1,425.
+There was no allowance for uncollectible accounts receivable as of December 31, 2017.
+The allowance for uncollectible accounts receivable as of December 31, 2016, was \$1,425.